emqx/deploy-emqx-to-gcp-with-terraform/README.md

 > **Note**

-> You should apply for an emqx license if you want more than 10 quotas when deploying emqx enterprise.
-terraform apply -auto-approve -var="emqx_lic=${your_license_content}"

-After applying successfully, it will output the following:
+> If you're deploying EMQX Enterprise and need more than 10 quotas, apply for an EMQX license and pass it in as a variable during the terraform apply command.

+After successful execution, Terraform will output the load balancer IP and sensitive information such as `tls_ca`, `tls_cert`, and `tls_key`.

 ```bash
 Outputs: